sib-swiss/kgsteward/README.md

 ## Documentation

+The syntax of the YAML configuration file is given [here](doc/yamldoc.md)

 ## References

-__`kgsteward`__ was developped to manage experimental chemical data (LC-MS2) and experimental biological data (bio-activity) data together with reference chemical structures derived from public database (LOTUS, wikidata) as reported in [A Sample-Centric and Knowledge-Driven Computational Framework for Natural Products Drug Discovery](https://doi.org/10.1021/acscentsci.3c00800)
+__`kgsteward`__ was developped to manage experimental chemical data (LC-MS2) and experimental biological data (bio-activity) data together with reference chemical structures derived from public database (LOTUS, wikidata) as reported in [A Sample-Centric and Knowledge-Driven Computational Framework for Natural Products Drug Discovery](https://doi.org/10.1021/acscentsci.3c00800).